 0417 422 319

-Jacquelene Brotherton (Chair) has worked in the transport and logistics industry for 47 years and still retains her passion for it.
+Jacquelene Brotherton (Chair) has worked in the transport and logistics industry for 48 years and is still as passionate as ever.
 Her many and varied roles have included livestock, general and refrigerated transport as well as fleet management.

-Transport Women Australia are trying to improve the profile and everyday image of everyone in our industry.
+Transport Women Australia are continuing their campaign to improve the profile and everyday image of everyone in our industry.

-She was the Transport Women representative on the Council of the Australian Trucking Association for seven years.
+She was the Transport Women representative on the Australian Trucking Association Council for seven years.

-Pam was the winner of the National Trucking Industry Woman of the Year in 1999 and along with husband Doug was inducted to the Road Transport Hall of Fame at Alice Springs in 2005.
+Pam was the National Trucking Industry Woman of the Year in 1999 and the 2017 Women in Industry Award winner for Excellence in Road Transport.

 Di Caldwell-Smith (Vice Chair) has worked with and formed lasting friendships with many employers and operators in the transport space during her association with The Transport Industry Superannuation Fund.
 This together with working on the 2014 Fair Work Review of Awards, for super, ensured a fascination with and interest in transport and logistics, especially long distance transport and the issues affecting the businesses and families making a living there.